Santa Fe Passenger Depot (Fresno, California): Facilities

-The station has an indoor waiting room open from 5:30 am to 10:00 pm daily.
-Inside the station there is a ticket counter with baggage check services.
-In addition to the ticketing agent, there is a Quik-Trak automated ticket kiosk.
-There is also a bathroom and payphone.
+The station has an indoor waiting room open from 5:45 am to 10:00 pm daily.
+Inside the station there is a staffed ticket counter with baggage check services.
+In addition to the ticketing counter, there is a automated ticket kiosk.
+There is also a bathroom and vending machines.
 The station has 11 short term and 98 long term parking spaces.